Hilal-Tapan/RTW-Groep/README.md

 ### Data Life Cycle
 At first my data life cycle was not correct, in my cycle i linked the api directly to my client but it should've been linked to my client since im fetching via my server.

+### Other
+To check out the other peerreviews you can check my issues.

 ---

 ## Sources